MICLab-Unicamp/e2dhipseg/README.md

 Any problems you can create a issue here, and i will have a look!

 # Updates
+Expected December 2020
+-Incoming final version of the method

 April 4 2019
 -Added quality of life options, FLIRT registration and back to original space, run on folder, improvements and bug fixes.